YuenGit/A6.7/README.md

  ## Objective
 I will be using Excel, Python and Tableau to analysis the data to see if the IMDb score, movie year, cast total facebook likes, gross income are related.
 In this project, I will use linear regression and clustering to look for correlation of the data.
+This project can help people to see if other variables can be a factor for a good movie such as the IMDb score.

  ## Data
 Please see below for the data sets I found from Kaggle